 Summer is winding down to an end, but no worries, there is still time to make the most of your dwindling vacation time.
 I recently visited two Toronto attractions with my two year old daughter and husband.
 We stayed at Cambridge Suites, which is conveniently located downtown and a 23 min walk to “Ripley’s Aquarium of Canada.”
-If travelling by car it is 9 min from hotel and 15 min from transit.
+If traveling by car it is 9 min from hotel and 15 min from transit.

 The aquarium itself is beautiful, and quite the experience; especially if you are an ocean buff like my husband is.
 This was the main reason I wanted to visit and was actually on my bucket list.
 You have a bucket list don’t you?
 If you do, add Ripley’s Aquarium of Canada to it!